 6. Cursed by Bhrigu

-Probably one of the most important curses in the Vedic civilization was that given by Bhrigu to Lord Vishnu.
+One of the most important curses in the Vedic civilization was that given by Bhrigu to Lord Vishnu.

-Sage Bhrigu was devastated seeing his wife’s condition and also got furious because Lord Bhisnu broke his Dharma by killing a woman.
+Sage Bhrigu was devastated seeing his wife’s condition and furious because Lord Bhisnu broke his Dharma by killing a woman.
 Therefore, Maharishi Bhrigu cursed Lord Vishnu to be born on Earth many times and suffer the pain of birth and death all those several times.

 7. An asteroid name after Lord Vishnu